5 Fixes for Kernel Security Check Failure BSOD

 Another cause of this BSOD may be corrupted Windows or Registry files.
 Many people reported that their BSOD went away as soon as they scanned their Windows installation.
 There are two ways of doing this; you may either run 2 commands and pray the issue gets resolved.

-Worst case scenario, you’ll need to reinstall Windows which thankfully nowadays doesn’t take long.
+In the worst-case scenario, you’ll need to reinstall Windows, which thankfully nowadays doesn’t take long.
 You also have the option to back up your important files and documents.

 ➜ Using CMD